WayFindrs/WayFindrs/README.md

 # WayFindrs Sensor Scripts

 Sensor nodes and management tooling for the **WayFindrs** missing-person search network.
-Each sensor scans for Bluetooth Low Energy (BLE) advertisements and WiFi probe requests, then uploads packet metadata to the WayFindrs mobile API for analysis.
+Each sensor scans for Bluetooth Low Energy (BLE) advertisements and WiFi signals, then uploads packet metadata to the WayFindrs mobile API for analysis.

 ---